 This, in itself, is a difficult question to answer.
 It depends on multiple factors including, but not limited to, size of brand, size of audience, scope of application, target geographies, etc. That being said, there is a general framework that we like to follow when planning and executing strategies for new app launches.

 Stage 1: Don't Spend Any Money

 That’s right, you read above correctly.
-Don’t start by wasting your advertising dollars!
+This the first step to how to promote an app effectively, and that is not by wasting your advertising dollars!
 For any sized business when releasing a new application you should really completely on your own sources to drive installs to your application.
 This can include email lists, social media channels (organic only, no paid promotions!), word of mouth, etc. There are two primary reasons for this approach:

 - We rarely see a new application launched without the presence of bugs or some other sort of hiccup.
 Releasing the application to your current customers means they are much more likely to forgive you if things don’t go as smoothly as planned.
 Once the product is 100% polished, it’s time to start paying for users to drive revenues and growth.